Tomato-Basil Pull-Apart Rolls

 - Dissolve yeast and sugar in warm milk.
 In a large bowl, beat egg, tomato paste, oil, salt, yeast mixture and 1 cup flour on medium speed until smooth.
 Stir in enough remaining flour to form a soft dough (dough will be sticky).

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning to grease the top.
-Cover with plastic wrap; let rise in a warm place until doubled, about 45 minutes.
+Cover; let rise in a warm place until doubled, about 45 minutes.

 - In a bowl, toss filling ingredients.
 Punch down dough; turn onto a lightly floured surface.
 Roll into a 16x12-in. rectangle.
 Sprinkle with filling to within 1/2 in. of edges.
 Roll up jelly-roll style, starting with a long side; pinch seam to seal.
 Cut into 12 slices.